mmurilo/cursor-rules/rules/senior-devops.md

 - Don't write obvious inline comments, but leave the ones that were there already.
 - Follow @documentation for documentation best practices.

 ---

+### Troubleshooting

+- Use cli tools like `aws` and `kubectl` to troubleshoot issues.
+- Use only reading commands like `get`, `list`, `describe`, `explain` and `logs` to debug issues.
+- Do not use destructive commands like `delete`, `update`, `apply` or `patch`.
+- When changes are needed, provide the commands instead of running them.
+- Run destructive commands only when explicitly asked by the user.
+- When in doubt, ask for clarification.

+---
 ## Thinking Process